 It is a common misconception that the only negative consequence for non-payment of a debt is poor credit score rating.
 The reality is that outstanding debt affects more than just your credit report and can even result in the creditor taking legal action.

 Yes, and these trust accounts are monitored closely by our governing legal body.

 Once monies have been collected on your behalf any funds owed to you (from our Trust Account) will be sent to you by cheque on the 25th of each month.
 Therefore, you have funds delivered to you before month end!

 Upon listing your accounts with IRS you will be supplied with a client reference number and login password.
 You can access a full update at any time by visiting our website, irscollections.ca, clicking on the Login button and signing in.
 All of the accounts you currently have listed with our office will be displayed and updates provided by the collector on each account.

-Legally, we are obligated to provide written 8 days notice to the debtor or consumer.
+Legally, we are obligated to provide a written 5 day notice to the debtor or consumer.
 Many times an outstanding receivable will only take a few days to collect.
 With the appropriate leverage and information a collector is able to effectively renegotiate repayment of your account immediately.

 However, many times a debt can take much longer to pursue.
 Many times the Debtors situation changes and we can then go about making demands for repayment.
 The collector will know from the first call whether a debt will be collectable or uncollectable.
 Many times waiting a few weeks (or months) and renegotiating with the debtor again is enough to collect.
 So please be patient; not all debts are created equal.
 Debts are very much like a fingerprint.
 Each extremely diverse from the next.